hpcflow/matflow/docs/source/installation.rst

     We recommend you `create a virtual Python environment <https://docs.python.org/3/tutorial/venv.html>`_ to work with MatFlow to separate versions for different projects and avoid dependency conflicts.
     Check that you have the correct environment activated by confirming that the name of the environment appears in brackets in your prompt.

+    {{ app_name }} is compatible with Python 3.9, 3.10, 3.11, and 3.12.
+    We recommend using the newest version available to you.

     Using pip
     ==========================